okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/aspnet/integrateenrollotp.md

 Query the `AuthenticationStatus` property of the `AuthenticationResponse` object returned by `VerifyAuthenticatorAsync` to discover the current status of the authentication process.
 You should expect one of the following:

-* `Success` : All authenticators have been enrolled and the user has logged in successfully.
+* `Success` : All authenticators are enrolled and the user has signed in successfully.
 * `AwaitingPasswordReset` : The user needs to change their password.
 * `AwaitingAuthenticatorEnrollment` : The user has successfully enrolled the Email Authenticator and must now enroll other authenticators.